Donate to support freedom.

 Apple Silicon and MLX model tags

-For daily coding on my Mac, I keep the model small enough that it answers quickly and stays in the loop.
+For daily coding on Apple Silicon, keep the model small enough that it answers quickly and stays in the loop.
 A huge model that makes every prompt slow stops being useful, even if the benchmark looks better.

 Performance optimisation: quantisation and GPU offloading